-If the LG is just a bit out of your range, the ASUS ZenScreen truly is the next best thing and it's portable!
-On the other end, if you need the absolute best, then consider the always impressive LG UltraFine 5K.
+If the LG is just a bit out of your range, the ASUS ZenScreen truly is the next best thing, and it's portable!
+On the other end, if you need the absolute best, then consider the always impressive Pro Display XDR.
 The monitor is powerful and beautiful too!

 Credits — The team that worked on this guide